 Glen is a Distinguished Professor and the Endowed Chair of California and the American West (formerly called the John Muir Memorial Chair in Geography at UCLA.
 He holds an AB in Geography from UC Berkeley, M.Sc. in Geography from the University of Calgary and a Ph.D. in Botany with a Geology Minor from the University of Toronto.
 He works on issues of long-term climatic and environmental change and the impacts of such changes on ecosystems, fire, natural resources and human societies.
 Particular interests include water resources and the Perfect Drought concept, and the fate of coastal marshes and other wetlands in the face of climate change.
 He also writes on John Muir’s legacy and the creation of a New Environmentalism in the 21st Century.
-He has published over 160 peer-reviewed articles and an award winning book on biogeography.
+He has published over 180 peer-reviewed articles and an award winning book on biogeography.
 He has also published Op/Eds in the Los Angeles Times, the San Francisco Chronicle and the Sacramento Bee.
 Glen is a member of the National Academy of Sciences, a Fellow of the American Academy of Arts and Sciences, Fellow of the American Geophysical Union, Fellow of the American Association for the Advancement of Science, Guggenheim Fellow and was a Visiting Global Fellow at the University of St ANdrews, Scotland, Visiting Fellow at St. Catherine’s College, Oxford and Clare Hall, Cambridge, England.
 In 2019 Glen was elected a Fellow of the Royal Society of Canada.

 ABOUT GLEN SPROUL dit MACDONALD FRSC*